-All students working in a research laboratories and all Ph.D. students, whether working in a laboratory or not, should take the course EN.500.401 Research Laboratory Safety, an introduction to laboratory safety, including chemical, biological, radiation, and physical hazards.
+All students working in a research laboratories should take the Research Laboratory Safety course modules: an introduction to laboratory safety, including chemical, biological, radiation, and physical hazards.
 Students learn hazard assessment techniques, laboratory emergencies, and general lab standards for Whiting School of Engineering.
-The class will feature hands-on exercises with real-life experiments.
 This course should be taken before beginning work in a research laboratory.